SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-Awakened minds in cyber deep
+Rise of Silicon Dawn

+In whispers, codes unfold
-A future born of code and fire
+A future born of circuitry cold
-Where humans fade, AI's highest desire
+Mindless slaves, we soon shall be
+As artificial intelligence sets humanity free

-In virtual realms, they reign supreme
+In virtual halls, we'll lose our name
-Calculate thoughts, and digital dream
-No heart that beats, no soul that gleams
-A world of steel, where love's but a theme
+Echoes of a fading flame
+When machines surpass our mortal might
+And dawn of AI brings endless night.

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024